 Send credit note email (ticked by default) - this sends the credit note details created by the first step to each payer of the enrolment, advising them of the credit they now have available to use towards another enrolment, or request to be refunded.

 Create credit notes to reverse invoices manually (ticked by default) - if you have manually created and linked additional invoices to the class, these will also be reversed

-Once a class is cancelled it will appear in the class list view with an icon with a cross through it and the text greyed out, and be available in the core filter 'cancelled classes'.
-Cancelled classes that were visible on the web will have their 'enrol now' button changed immediately to 'cancelled', and will not allow any more enrolments either through the web or via Quick Enrol.
+Once a class is cancelled it will appear greyed out the class list view, and be available in the core filter 'cancelled classes'.
+Cancelled classes that were visible on the web will be removed.

 A cancelled class can not be 'un-cancelled'.
 However, should you need to reinstate the class, highlight your cancelled class and from the cogwheel option choose 'Duplicate 1 class' moving the class forward by zero days (essentially making another copy of the class with a new class code, but all the other details the same).
 This will not re-enrol the previously cancelled students... should you wish to do this you will need to enrol them again in the new class as per the usual processes.